 If you’re a scientist, you can join forces with over 950 other scientists and sign on to a letter asking Congress to reject efforts to gut the science-based law, and you can also check out our toolkit and accompanying webinar for more information on how to get engaged in advocacy around the Endangered Species Act.
 And any science supporter out there can show their love for endangered species by reaching out to your members of Congress and asking them not to support any anti-science riders and to increase funding for endangered species.
 Extra candy hearts for those who mention species in your state that are affected by the law—making your comment relevant locally means your decisionmaker has more cause to oppose these riders.

-I would like to acknowledge and thank my colleague Amy Gutierrez, legislative associate for the Center, for her legislative acumen and input.
+I would like to acknowledge and thank my colleague Anthony Gutierrez, legislative associate for the Center, for his legislative acumen and input.

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.